AndrewC772/4640-trfrm2/README.md

 # 4640-trfrm2

+Terraform must be installed before this can be run.
+Installation Instruction: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

 # This operates assuming the ssh key "River" is being used and that a project named "4640_labs" was created.
 1. This assumes the key is found in the directories "/dev/River" and "/mgmt/River"